watssupp/README-Pro-Gen/README.md

 ## Usage
 Application hepls generate a README using these questions.
--Whats your Github username?
+- Whats your Github username?
--What's your email?
+- What's your email?
--What's the name of your project?
+- What's the name of your project?
--Describe your project:
+- Describe your project:
--What license does your project have?
+- What license does your project have?
--Any dependencies to install?
+- Any dependencies to install?
--What command should be run to run test?
+- What command should be run to run test?
--What does the usage of this repo?
+- What does the usage of this repo?
--Who are the contributers of this repo?
+- Who are the contributers of this repo?

 ## Screen shots